sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/mutual-tls/concepts.md

 To solve this issue, you need to set `security.private_certificate_encoding_secret`  in the MDCB configuration file to the same value as specified in your management Gateway configuration file.
 By knowing the original secret, MDCB will be able to decode private keys, and send them to client without password.
 Using a secure connection between Data Plane Gateways and MDCB is required in this case.
 See MDCB setup page for use_ssl usage.

-## Authorisation
+## Authorization
-At the TLS level, authorisation means allowing only clients who provide client certificates that are verified and trusted by the server.
+At the TLS level, authorization means allowing only clients who provide client certificates that are verified and trusted by the server.

 Tyk allows you to define a list of trusted certificates at the API level or Gateway (global) level.
 If you are updating API definition programmatically or via files, you need to set following the keys in your API
 definition: